 Information Literacy training

 Academic Support Librarians (ASLs) help students develop the digital and information literacy skills they need to use library resources for study and research.
-Find out about our online information literacy course LibSmart, other available bookable courses, and how to request bespoke teaching as part of course programmes.
+Find out about our online information literacy courses, LibSmart I and LibSmart II, as well as live bookable sessions and how to request bespoke teaching as part of course programmes.

 Welcome & Inductions

-In order to welcome new students to the university, the ASL team take part in Welcome Week activities.
-In the past we’ve run sessions on:
+In order to welcome new students to the university, Academic Support Librarians (who form the Library Academic Support team) take part in Welcome Week activities.

 How to use the library online